-It is important to make course selections carefully as the actual master schedule is built upon student requests during pre-registration.
+It is important to make course selections carefully as the actual master schedule is built upon student requests during preregistration.
 Page High School will allow class changes during the first two weeks of school of each semester.
 Principal approval is necessary after the first two weeks of the semester.
 New students will be placed in an appropriate course for their ability level.
-The graduation requirement for the Class of 2016 and prior is set by the state to meet or exceed the AIMS standards in reading, writing and math is required for graduation.